8 Hawaii Beaches With Water So Blue They Made Me Cancel My Maldives Trip – Visit Them Before the Masses Do

 ⚠️ Safety Notes: Lifeguards at multiple locations during daylight hours.
 Black Rock area has currents and sharp lava rock – snorkeling experience recommended.
 High tourist activity means crowded conditions year-round.

-💡 Local Secret: Early morning snorkeling (6:30-8 AM) at Black Rock offers the clearest water and best marine life viewing before tour groups arrive.
+💡 Local Secret: Early morning snorkeling (6:30-8 AM) at Black Rock offers the clearest water and best marine life viewing before tour groups arrive – visibility reaches 120+ feet.
 Wednesday and Thursday see noticeably fewer crowds than other weekdays.
+This is when you’ll experience “private Maldives resort” conditions without the $2,000/night price tag.

 Kua Bay (Maniniowali Beach)